Postgraduate Diploma inCyber Law & Cyber Forensics(PGDCLCF)

 Apply

-Please note the following information regarding eligibility, deadlines for receiving your application, and the method of applying to this programme.
+Please note the following information regarding eligibility and the mode of applying for this programme.

 Eligibility

-The minimum eligibility for applying for this programme is a graduate degree (in law or other field) from a recognized university.
+The minimum eligibility for applying for this programme is a graduate degree (in law or other fields) from a recognized university.

 Students with a degree certificate or its equivalent from any UGC-recognized university, Association of Indian Universities, CA, CS, ICWA, Open University/distance learning can apply.
 There shall be no restriction as to age, nationality, gender or employment status.